programming

 • Equipped to have caring conversations with peers about risky behaviors and health concerns.

-The implementation of Critical Conversations programming is overseen and managed by the chapter’s Vice President of Member Development.
+The implementation of Critical Conversations programming is overseen and managed by the chapter’s Vice President Risk Management and Director Policy and Prevention Education.
 The Fraternity’s goal is to ensure each chapter will receive one Speaker Series program during the academic year.
-Additional resources are intended to replace or enhance current prevention and policy education.
+Additional resources are intended to enhance current prevention and policy education.

 Leading with values